MedPruner: Training-Free Hierarchical Token Pruning for Efficient 3D Medical Image Understanding in Vision-Language Models: Introduction

 To address these challenges, we propose MedPruner, a training-free and model-agnostic hierarchical token pruning approach tailored for 3D medical image understanding in VLMs.
 Specifically, we first incorporate an inter-slice anchor-based filtering module to effectively manage the high temporal redundancy inherent in 3D medical volumes.
 Additionally, we develop a dynamic information nucleus selection strategy to achieve adaptive compression across slices with varying information densities by quantifying the cumulative attention weights contributed by visual tokens.
-To validate the efficacy of our proposed method, we conduct extensive experiments on three 3D medical benchmarks and three different medical VLMs.
-Our results reveal massive token redundancy in current models; notably, MedPruner enables the MedGemma model to preserve or surpass its original performance while utilizing fewer than 5\% of the visual tokens.
+To validate the efficacy of our proposed method, we conduct extensive experiments on three 3D medical benchmarks and three VLMs.
+Our results reveal substantial token redundancy in current medical vision-language models.
+Notably, MedPruner allows MedGemma-1.5 to maintain or even exceed its original performance while using less than 5\% of the original visual tokens.
 This extreme compression highlights a highly skewed attention distribution in medical VLMs, demonstrating that dynamic token selection is essential for effectively filtering background noise and capturing critical diagnostic signals.
-Our contributions can be summarized as follows: \begin{itemize} \item To our knowledge, this is the first work to analyze and propose a model-agnostic specialized token pruning framework for 3D medical VLMs. \item We employ a training-free, two-stage mechanism to dynamically prune redundant information at both the slice and token levels. \item We conduct comprehensive experiments across 3 datasets and 3 VLMs, consistently demonstrating the effectiveness and robustness of our approach. \end{itemize}
+Our contributions can be summarized as follows: \begin{itemize} \item We introduce MedPruner, which, to the best of our knowledge, is the first training-free and model-agnostic hierarchical token pruning framework tailored to 3D medical VLMs. \item We employ a training-free, two-stage mechanism to dynamically prune redundant information at both the slice and token levels. \item We conduct comprehensive experiments across 3 datasets and 3 VLMs, consistently demonstrating the effectiveness and robustness of our approach. \end{itemize}